Envirometrix/PredictiveSoilMapping/main.md

 developing pedo-transfer (or conversion) functions using the fully analysed samples in the conversion library.
-In particular, some variation of the similarity approach described by @Jagtap2004TASAE for avaialble water capacity and @Nemes1999G for harmonization of particle size data could be implemented to harmonize all types of soil property values anywhere in the world.
+In particular, some variation of the similarity approach described by @Jagtap2004TASAE for available water capacity and @Nemes1999G for harmonization of particle size data could be implemented to harmonize all types of soil property values anywhere in the world.
 The value of the soil property in the desired reference method could be estimated by finding